 My attention was first drawn to the Williamson Journals in June 2005, following an enquiry to the Bartlett Library from a Douglas Williamson.
 Douglas wanted to know what we could tell him about one of his ancestors who had served in the Falmouth Packet Duke of York – James Williamson.
 At that time I assumed James must have served as a packet seaman.
 Finding nothing about him in our Packet records I pointed Douglas towards the National Archives at Kew, and the Royal Mail Archives at Phoenix House, London.

-Douglas came back to me and informed me that James had served as Surgeon of the packet Duke of York, and had kept written accounts of all his voyages.
+Douglas came back to me and informed me that James had served as Surgeon of the Packet Duke of York, and had kept written accounts of all his voyages.
 Written on loose sheets of paper (not all of uniform size) these had since been bound into two journals.
 With cursive writing, faded ink, and the occasional resort to a code or foreign languages, the journals were not easy to read, so Douglas and the current generation of Williamsons had only transcribed short passages of the journal.

 Given that we had very little information about Packet Surgeons as such in the Bartlett Library at Falmouth, I was most intrigued and Douglas promised to bring them in for me to see the next time he was down in Cornwall.
 Towards the end of 2005 Douglas and his wife Jean brought in the journals allowing me a privileged, if all too brief, opportunity to peruse the journals.
 Their unique character relative to the Post Office Packet Service out of Falmouth was immediately apparent.

 I was keen to work on the journals, but at the time Douglas was reluctant to leave them with me.
-However, he informed me that many years earlier (1984) the journals had been leant to the National Maritime Museum in Greenwich, who had micro-filmed them.
+However, he informed me that many years earlier (1984) the journals had been loaned to the National Maritime Museum in Greenwich, who had micro-filmed them.
 So far as he was aware they had not done anything in the way of publishing them.

 With Douglas’s permission a copy micro-film of the journals was obtained from Greenwich with a view to producing a full transcription.
 By February 2007 I had worked through large sections of the Journals, but the text was illegible in many of the micro-film frames due to some water damage and very faded ink – packet cabins were far from water-tight.
 It was clear to me that I needed to work from the original journals if I was to succeed in producing a full transcription.
 By this time my relationship with Douglas had developed to a point where he felt he could trust me with the original journals, and later that year he placed them in my hands.